Exterior Detailing Services Vaughan

 Cars: $69.99 / Small SUV, Truck, Jeep: $74.99 / Large Truck / SUV: $79.99

+Please note that swirl marks and scrtaches are alot more noticeble on dark colour paint.
 Hand Car Wash vs Automatic, High-Volume & Self-Serve Car Washes

 Why Swirls and Scratches Matter